 Now, here are the stories of two traditional birth attendants located in the Enugu sub-urban who have been in the business of delivering babies for decades right in their homes.

 Hails from Nkanu Enugu State but lives in Nchatancha Nike Community.
-A skilled traditional birth attendant who has help women deliver their babies since 1985 with lots of care and empathy.
+A skilled traditional birth attendant who has helped women deliver their babies since 1985 with lots of care and empathy.
 Her kind heart, passion and dedication singled her as the best TBA in her resident community where she also volunteers for a local health care centre.
-She has SSCE as her highest academic qualification but wishes to enroll for a formal training in midwifery if supported.
+She has SSCE as her highest academic qualification but wishes to enrol for formal training in midwifery if supported.

 2. Mrs. Uzoigwe Anthonia (aka Mama Ebuka)

-Prior to the commencement of the anaemia program at the centres, she records about 7 antenatal visits per week with more deliveries monthly.
+Before the commencement of the anaemia program at the centres, she records about 7 antenatal visits per week with more deliveries monthly.
 However, since the inception of the anaemia program in December, the rate of attendance has grown by 185.71%.
-In addition, a formal referral system has been built with a private owned hospital where she can refer her patients to in complicated cases for quick attention.
+Also, a formal referral system has been built with a privately owned hospital where she can refer her patients in complicated cases for quick attention.

-Following the WHO on health promotion interventions for maternal and newborn health (2015) which states “Where TBAs remain the main providers of care at birth, dialogue with TBAs, women, families, communities and service providers is recommended in order to define and agree on alternative roles for TBAs, recognizing the important role they can play in supporting the health of women and newborns”.
-It is important to offer basic skill trainings for the TBAs to better equip them for a better support health care.
+Following the WHO on health promotion interventions for maternal and newborn health (2015) which states “Where TBAs remain the main providers of care at birth, dialogue with TBAs, women, families, communities and service providers is recommended to define and agree on alternative roles for TBAs, recognizing the important role they can play in supporting the health of women and newborns”.
+It is important to offer basic skill training for the TBAs to better equip them for better support health care.

 Training TBAs has been an important component of strategies to improve maternal and neonatal outcomes.
-The main target of training TBAs is reducing infection, controlling bleeding, and to improve their referral system and network with the formal health care system where fundamental obstetric services are available.
+The main target of training TBAs is reducing infection, controlling bleeding, and improving their referral system and network with the formal health care system where fundamental obstetric services are available.